skrey/yellow-extensions/documentation/system.md

     style = default
     parser = markdown

-These settings can be overwritten in the meta data of a page.
+These settings can also be overwritten in the meta data of a page.
 Configuration files should be stored in [UTF-8](http://en.wikipedia.org/wiki/UTF-8).

 Templates
 ---------
 The default template is `system/templates/default.php`.
 A template controls the output of a page.
-An individual template can be defined in the meta data of a page, for example `Template: welcome` uses the file `system/templates/welcome.php`.
-There are little limitations, templates can generate web pages and other output formats.
+An individual template can be defined in the meta data of a page, for example `Template: blog` uses the file `system/templates/blog.php`.
+There are little limitations, templates can generate web pages and any other output format.
 Here's an example:

     <?php $yellow->snippet("header") ?>
     <?php $yellow->snippet("navigation") ?>
-    <?php $yellow->snippet("content", $yellow->page->getTitle(), $yellow->page->getContent()) ?>
+    <?php $yellow->snippet("content") ?>
     <?php $yellow->snippet("footer") ?>

 Write any [PHP](https://en.wikipedia.org/wiki/PHP) code you like and use the [Yellow API](yellowapi.md) for common functionality.